Alaska Territorial Guard: Conditions leading to formation

 True to the earlier viewpoint, the US Army reassigned all Alaska National Guard units out of Alaska to Washington state in August 1941.
-Alaska was now without military reserves or any form of Home Guard.
-In the face of an encroaching enemy, the defense of nearly 34000 mi of US coastline was left to the best efforts of unorganized local citizens and already overworked seasonal laborers.

-That enemy was demonstrating a definite interest in taking Alaska.
-In the early months of 1942, a Japanese Navy reconnaissance unit was caught on film making detailed surveys of Alaska coastline.
+Alaska was then without military reserves or any form of territorial defense force.
+In the face of the encroaching Japanese, the defense of nearly 34000 mi of US coastline was left to the best efforts of unorganized local citizens and already overworked seasonal laborers.
+The Japanese demonstrated a definite interest in taking Alaska.
+In the early months of 1942, a reconnaissance unit of the Japanese Navy was caught making detailed surveys of the Alaska coastline.

-Enemy combatants strode unopposed onto American soil and made inquiries among the populace about the local economy.
+Japanese soldiers strode unopposed onto American soil and made inquiries among the populace about the local economy.
 Enemy aircraft and submarine sightings were common, inspiring great fear among the locals, and culminating in the raid on Dutch Harbor and the occupation of the Aleutian Islands of Attu, Kiska and Adak that June.

-Creation of the ATG
+Creation

-By the time of the Dutch Harbor bombing, Major Marvin R Marston had submitted a new plan to defend the entire Alaska coast by enlisting the local citizens.
-He had conceived this plan while visiting Saint Lawrence Island and contemplating the fate of the locals he'd met.
+By the time of the Dutch Harbor bombing, Major Marston had submitted a new plan to defend the entire Alaska coast by enlisting the local citizens.
+He had conceived this plan while visiting Saint Lawrence Island and contemplating the fate of the locals he had met.
 Marston's proposal finally met with favor when word of it got to Alaska territorial governor Ernest Gruening.
 Gruening had sought to organize a new guard for Alaska, including every able man and boy, since he got word that the US Army would reassign the Alaska National Guard.

-Motivated by the recent Dutch Harbor attack, the Alaska Command assigned Major Marston and Captain Carl Schreibner within days to serve as military aides to Governor Gruening.
+Motivated by the recent Dutch Harbor attack, within days the Alaska Command assigned Major Marston and Captain Carl Schreibner to serve as military aides to Governor Gruening.
 Shortly after, Gruening and Marston flew a chartered plane to begin setting up units of the new Alaska Territorial Guard.
-This included one of the most strategically important sites in all Alaska, a tiny mining town called Platinum—the only source of that strategic metal in all the Western Hemisphere.
+This included one of the most strategically important sites in Alaska, a tiny mining town called Platinum—the only source of the metal in all the Western Hemisphere.